Jennifer Forbes, Chair

 She has extensive experience in the utility industry, focused on education, training, and communications, but the thread that ties all these disciplines together, and what she loves most, is relationship building.
 Sam has a BA in political science and sociology and an MA international & intercultural communications.

-With her husband, daughter, and gigantic dog, Eva, she calls the traditional and ancestral territory of the Hən̓q̓əmin̓əm̓ speaking peoples, including Tsawwassen and xʷməθkʷəy̓əm (Musqueam), home.
+With her husband, and 2 daughters, and gigantic dog, Eva, she calls the traditional and ancestral territory of the Hən̓q̓əmin̓əm̓ speaking peoples, including Tsawwassen and xʷməθkʷəy̓əm (Musqueam), home.